 Tania Ullah is a mechanical engineer in the Heat Transfer and Alternative Energy Systems Group of the Energy and Environment Division (EED) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
 Tania Ullah joined the NIST Heat Transfer and Alternative Energy Systems group in September 2009 after completing her master's degree.

-Ms. Ullah has been the Principle Investigator of the Energy Monitoring System for Net Zero Energy Residential Buildings project since 2010.
-This project is under the BED's Improved Building Energy Performance program and its aim is to address the issue of providing residential building occupants with enough information on their consumption to make critical energy savings decisions in the home.
-The World Business Council for Sustainable Development identified "Lack of awareness and information on energy consumption and cost" as one of three major barriers to energy efficient behavior and reports that "technical devices to measure energy consumption and provide immediate feedback can help households to cut energy consumption by as much as 20%."
-Ms. Ullah's role has been to develop the measurement science to provide real-time energy data for various end-uses within residential buildings, including optimization of sensing networks, analysis to identify end-uses that are the most sensitive contributors to total energy use in the home and determination of useful energy saving strategies for occupants.
+Ms. Ullah has been the Principle Investigator of the Energy Measurements for Existing Residential Buildings project since 2010.
+This project is under the EL's Net-Zero Energy, High-Performance Buildings program and one of its aims is to improve estimates of residential whole-building energy consumption through the characterization of uncertainties of tools used in providing energy consumption feedback to building occupants.
+The World Business Council for Sustainable Development identified "lack of awareness and information on energy consumption and cost" as one of three major barriers to energy efficient behavior and reports that "technical devices to measure energy consumption and provide immediate feedback can help households to cut energy consumption by as much as 20 %."
+Ms. Ullah’s role is to develop metrics and a test method to quantify the measurement accuracy and communications fidelity for wired and wireless sensor networks used in commercially-available Residential Energy Monitoring Systems (REMS), so these products can successfully aid building occupants to develop useful energy savings strategies.

 Energy and Environment Division